rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 He spoke of Judas the son of Simon Iscariot, for he, one of the Twelve, was going to betray him. ^0671

 After this Jesus went about in Galilee.
 He would not go about in Judea, because the Jews were seeking to kill him. ^0701

-Now the Jews ’ Feast of Booths was at hand. ^0702
+Now the Jews' Feast of Booths was at hand. ^0702

 So his brothers said to him, Leave here and go to Judea, that your disciples also may see the works you are doing. ^0703